dsync89/Ultimate-Guide-to-Migrate-SXOS-SX-Core-to-Atmosphere/README.md

 # Terminology
 **Core Components**
-- `Hekete`: The primary Bootloader that user (us) can access to launch a payload upon Tegra SOC power up.
-It allows root access and select which path to boot next, i.e. from your microSD card.
+- `Hekete`: The primary Bootloader that user (us) can access to launch a payload (next booting point) upon Tegra SOC power up.
+It allows root access and allow you to choose which environment to boot next, e.g. stock OFW from your sysMMC, CFW Atmosphere on your sysMMC or CFW Atmosphere on your emuMMC.
+The boot entries are defined in `hekate_ipl.ini` file (see the next one).
 Without this, the stock bootloader will always boot to SYSNAND (internal eMMC).
 IMO, calling it primary might be debatable to some embedded systems engineer, in the sense that the true primary or first stage bootloader is always internal chip ROM bootloader of Tegra SOC.
+- `hekate_ipl.ini`: Contains the boot entry to boot into different environment from Hekate (after initial payload injection via RCM or SXOS SX Gear).
+Boot entry are such as stock (OFW) on sysMMC (or sysNAND in 3DS scene), CFW (Atmosphere) on emuMMC (or emuNAND), CFW (Atmosphere) on sysMMC.
+As with all other .ini file, each boot option is in the `[option]` block, where you can define the boot flag, payload, icon for each booting option.
+All the possible settings can be found at the **Bootloader configuration** section in https://github.com/CTCaer/hekate.
+In Linux world, if you have dual boot Linux and Windows, you will know GRUB.
 - `Payload`: A binary file to boot next from the first stage bootloader like `Hekete`.
 It could be another bootloader such as atmosphere `fusee primary`, or program like `Lockpick RCM` to dump your Switch console keys (full encryption/decryption).
 - `RCM`: Recovery mode to inject payload
 - `Chainload`: Loading payload by booting into Hekete bootloader first, i.e. you select `Payload` from `Hekete` menu option, instead of modifying the `payload.bin` file from your root microSD card.
 - `fusee primary`: Payload (bootloader) to boot into atmosphere.
 You can load this by modifying the SXOX `boot.ini` file or chainload from `Hekete`.
 - `SX Gear`: Bootloader from SXOS developer Team Xecutor allowing us to boot into RCM mode directly to inject payload such as `Hekete` without having to use TegraRCM (jig to boot into recovery mode)

 **Homebrew App**
 - `Tinfoil, Goldleaf, Awoo`: Package manager to install game containers (NSP, NSZ, XCI).
 It is comparable this to BigBlueMenu (BBB) in 3DS scene
-- `xxx`: Save Manager
+- `Edizon`, `jksv`, `Checkpoint`: Save Manager (for import/export/migration)

 **File extensions**